giussepi/disagreement-attention/README.md

 ```

 ### LiTS17 dataset [^4]
+Ensure to update your `settings.py` to employ the LiTS17 Liver or Lesion datasets by locating and uncommenting the LiTS17 dataset configuration to be utilised and commenting the other LiTS17 dataset configuration.
+E.g. To employ the LiTS17 Liver dataset uncomment the code inside the `LITS17 Liver 1 32x80x80-crops dataset` code block in the `settings.py` and ensure that the dataset configuration inside the `LITS17 Lesion 16 32x160x160-crops dataset` code block is commented out. **IMPORTANT:** If the LiTS17 lesion and liver datasets are or will be at different locations, update the `LITS17_SAVING_PATH` appropriately.

-The instructions to get and prepare the dataset for processing are available at
+The instructions to get the dataset are available at
 [github.com/giussepi/gtorch_utils/blob/main/gtorch_utils/datasets/segmentation/datasets/lits17/README.md](https://github.com/giussepi/gtorch_utils/blob/main/gtorch_utils/datasets/segmentation/datasets/lits17/README.md).

 The code to process the dataset is fully integrated with the configuration file.
 Thus, you need to locate the code for the dataset you want to generate in the `main.py`, uncomment, and follow the provided instructions.

-Ensure to update your `settings.py` to employ the LiTS17 Liver or Lesion datasets by locating and uncommenting the LiTS17 dataset configuration to be utilised and commenting the other LiTS17 dataset configuration.
-E.g. To employ the LiTS17 Liver dataset uncomment the code inside the `LITS17 Liver 1 32x80x80-crops dataset` code block in the `settings.py` and ensure that the dataset configuration inside the `LITS17 Lesion 16 32x160x160-crops dataset` code block is commented out. **IMPORTANT:** If the LiTS17 lesion and liver datasets were located/stored at different locations, update the `LITS17_SAVING_PATH` appropriately.

-Do not forget to configurate the ModelMGR to employ the LiTS17 liver or Lesion datasets:
+**Before training**: Do not forget to configurate the ModelMGR to employ the LiTS17 liver or Lesion datasets:

 * Using LiTS17 Liver:
 ```python